nickrallison/obs-std/test_vaults/reference_linked_noself/stack_frame.md

 1. **Space Allocation**: Space for the function's local variables is allocated on the stack.
 2. **Parameter Passing**: The arguments to the function are pushed onto the stack.
 3. **Frame Setup**: The return address and possibly the old frame [[Pointer.md|pointer]] are pushed onto the stack.
 A new frame [[Pointer.md|pointer]] may be established pointing to the start of the new stack frame.
 4. **Function Execution**: The function executes its body.
-It may access its parameters and local variables relative to the frame pointer.
+It may access its parameters and local variables relative to the frame [[pointer.md|pointer]].
 5. **Return**: Upon completion, the function may return a value.
 The stack frame is cleaned up, the old frame [[Pointer.md|pointer]] is restored, and control is transferred back to the return address.

 ## Importance of Stack Frames